Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Cardiolipin antibodies (IgG, IgM, IgA), anticardiolipin

-Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
-When the needle pricks your arm, you may feel a slight stinging sensation or pain.
-Afterward, the site may be slightly sore.
+Having a blood test with a needle carries some risks.
+These include bleeding, infection, bruising, and feeling lightheaded.
+When the needle pricks your arm or hand, you may feel a slight sting or pain.
+Afterward, the site may be sore.

 Although cardiolipin antibodies are commonly related to lupus, a positive test for them doesn't mean you have lupus.
 Other tests will be needed to confirm the diagnosis.
-When you have problems related to blood clotting, miscarriages, or other issues, this test result can help health care providers figure out the best way to treat your condition.
+When you have problems related to blood clotting, miscarriages, or other issues, this test result can help healthcare providers figure out the best way to treat your condition.

 You don't need to prepare for this test.

-Copyright © 2013 Baylor Health Care System All Rights Reserved. | 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR